The History of Nexus Family Healing

 The Café is loved by local Onarga patrons.
 Many of the residents visit the Café daily to show their support for our youth.

 In 2011, leadership recognized there was a need to serve youth closer to home and in the community.
 As a result, Nexus expanded beyond residential services to add foster care and adoption services in Minnesota with the affiliation of Family Focus.
-In 2012, Kindred Family Services was added to the family as well, and eventually both agencies merged together, becoming Nexus-Kindred, making us the largest private foster care agency in Minnesota.
+In 2012, Kindred Family Services was added to the family as well, and eventually both agencies merged together, making us the largest private foster care agency in Minnesota.

 We expanded our national reach by welcoming Nexus-Woodbourne to our Nexus family.
 Located in Baltimore, MD, Nexus-Woodbourne’s services include a psychiatric residential treatment program and treatment foster care.